 - Take them to the shooting range.

 This has worked on numerous occasions for many people.
 I’ve heard some amazing and wonderful stories of those who had never picked up a gun try their hand at shooting … and love it!
-Except for the rogue, emotionally charged reporters looking to give guns a bad name, the majority of non-shooters and non-gun owners I have taken to the range have loved their experiences —yes, even the liberals and the feminists.
+Except for the rogue, emotionally charged reporters looking to give guns a bad name, the majority of non-shooters and non-gun owners I have taken to the range have loved their experiences.
 Just don’t go overboard on the gun or the caliber.
 You want them to LIKE this, remember?
 Give them something fun to use and something fun to shoot.
 Maybe go light with a .22 and let them try a fun game of poker or Battleship.
 Or try using responsive or reactive targets, from steel plates to colorful balloons.
 (I’d advise steering away from anything that looks human or animal.
 Don’t start there.
 That may negate or destroy your efforts!)
 And don’t be afraid to extend follow-up invitations and, if they’re receptive, invite them to classes or training groups.

 - Be a good 2A role model all the time, even when you think no one is watching.